 Additionally, there is evidence that yoga helps in reducing inflammation in the body.
 According to yoga statistics from 2015 that analyzed 218 participants, the group that practiced yoga on a regular basis displayed lower levels of inflammatory markers than the group who didn’t practice yoga.

-As for heart disease, this holistic practice has shown to help slow the progression of it.
-Of course, a healthy, balanced diet, enough physical exercise, and overall stress management are key when it comes to heart health.
+As for heart disease, this holistic practice has been shown to help slow the progression of it.
 Evidence for this was presented by a study that followed 113 patients with heart illness.
 After implementing yoga in their everyday routine, participants witnessed a 23% decrease in total cholesterol levels.
 Furthermore, yoga stats show that the progression of heart illness stopped in 47% of participants.

 What are the negative effects of yoga?

 Too much of anything can be harmful to your health.
 Even though countless people swear by the positive effects of yoga, there are some individuals who are not happy with the practice.